ivangonzalez224/GeneralServices/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-In this project it is used React to crerate a template using Vite and JavaScript.
+In this project it is used React to create a landing page using Vite and JavaScript.

 ### Prerequisites